One of my all-time favorite things to do…

-Unaided and uninterrupted, I can not believe how different a reaction, response and outcome you can get from 20 children, same age, same materials, same pretty much everything, yet these beautiful little minds just diversify and create so so SO differently!
+Unaided and uninterrupted, I can not believe how different a reaction, response, and outcome you can get from 20 children, the same age, same materials, same pretty much everything, yet these beautiful little minds just diversify and create so so SO differently!

 Try it sometime!